 🔌 Effort 💰💰💰Reward

-You might know how much your energy bills cost, but do you know how it compares to your neighbours?
+You might know how much your energy bills cost, but do you know how it ?
 Loop research revealed that 90% of people don’t know how their energy bill compares but 51% would find it useful.

 Simply benchmarking yourself against a similar household can cut your energy bill by 3%!
 Plus, having these conversations can encourage us to share helpful cost-saving tips.